Partnering with BHESCo to deliver an effective Local Area Energy Plan (LAEP)

-Through our years of experience delivering multi-faceted community energy projects, BHESCo has honed an ability for accurate and reliable budget preparation approaching to project development holistically, by factoring in such facilitation costs as grid-reinforcement, planning permission applications, structural survey calculations and land owner consents.
+Through our years of experience delivering multi-faceted community energy projects, BHESCo has honed an ability for accurate and reliable budget preparation.
+We take a holistic approach to project development, factoring in such facilitation costs as grid-reinforcement, planning permission applications, structural survey calculations and land ownership consents.

 BHESCo has access to truer costs based on prior developments and industry experience, thereby delivering a realistic and informed plan.
 Naturally, long term plans mean that costs will increase.
 Elements such as inflation and global events will impact pricing.
 Therefore, it is our professional expertise, detailed knowledge of the energy industry, and practical experience that will drive the accuracy of any scenario modelling.

 Being able to establish a clear project plan and a fully costed budget will avoid unexpected delays and complications further down the line.
 Working with BHESCo is your best chance at getting this right.

 Why BHESCo is an ideal partner for developing a Local Area Energy Plan

 BHESCo’s proven track record in energy project delivery makes us a perfect partner for local authorities who need support with their decarbonisation strategy.